 This game has a prototype article

-Often viewed as the best NFS game of all time, Underground 2 expanded on the concept of the original, by adding a huge open world to freely discover, plus SUVs and more customization options.
+Often viewed as one of the best NFS games of all time, Need for Speed: Underground 2 expanded on the concept of the original, by adding a huge open world to freely discover, plus SUVs and more customization options.

 Removed Game Modes